 Bodily Injury Liability Coverage Limits

+Bodily injury liability coverage is subject to a limit, which is the maximum amount your car insurance policy will pay toward a covered claim.
 Bodily injury liability coverage generally has two coverage limits: a per-person limit and a per-accident limit.

-How is Bodily Injury Liability Coverage Different From Property Damage Liability Coverage?
+How Is Bodily Injury Liability Coverage Different From Property Damage Liability Coverage?